callum-hart/immutable-styles/README.md

 - c) Styles overriding other styles
 - d) Elements inheriting undesirable styles

 As the name suggests the library uses immutability to help remove these side effects.
 With Immutable Styles all CSS rules are immutable.
-An immutable style cannot change once created, which means it can **never** be overridden.
+An immutable rule cannot change once created, which means it can **never** be overridden.
 This alone solves a, b and c (we will see the solution to d later).

 ## The case for Immutable Styles